razen-alharbi/AdPart/README.md

  ```

 ## Building
-AdHash was tested on 64-bit Ubuntu Linux 12.04 (precise), 14.04 (trusty) and LinuxMint 17.01 (Rebecca).
+AdPart was tested on 64-bit Ubuntu Linux 12.04 (precise), 14.04 (trusty) and LinuxMint 17.01 (Rebecca).

 ## Dependencies
- There are a few dependencies which must be satisfied in order to compile and run AdHash.
+ There are a few dependencies which must be satisfied in order to compile and run AdPart.

  * build-essential and g++ (>= 4.4.7) [Required]
-   +  Needed for compiling AdHash.
+   +  Needed for compiling AdPart.

  * openssh-server [Required]
     + Required to initialize MPI and establish connections among compute nodes.

  * MPICH2 [Required]
-    + AdHash uses MPI for inter-node communication.
-Open MPI is not tested with AdHash.
+    + AdPart uses MPI for inter-node communication.
+Open MPI is not tested with AdPart.

  * Install a recent version of Boost (>= 1.46) [Required]
-    + AdHash requires all headers of non-complied boost libraries (libboost-dev) and other compiled boost libraries.
-Specifically, AdHash uses boost's iostreams, system and filesystem libraries.
+    + AdPart requires all headers of non-complied boost libraries (libboost-dev) and other compiled boost libraries.
+Specifically, AdPart uses boost's iostreams, system and filesystem libraries.

 * Qt (>= 5.4) [Required]
-    + AdHash has a simple Qt-based GUI for managing, partitioning and querying RDF datasets.
-AdHash links dynamically to Qt.
+    + AdPart has a simple Qt-based GUI for managing, partitioning and querying RDF datasets.
+AdPart links dynamically to Qt.

 * lGL library [Required]
     + Needed by Qt for GUI rendering.

 * gnuplot (>= 4.4) [Required]
-    + Needed to plot some images within AdHash GUI.
+    + Needed to plot some images within AdPart GUI.

 ## Satisfying Dependencies on Ubuntu and LinuxMint